xiaocao-m/GLMBG/README.md

 # GLMBG
-Global-local manifold embedding broad graph convolutional network for hyperspectral image classification We will release all the code when the paper is accepted.
+Global-local manifold embedding broad graph convolutional network for hyperspectral image classification.
+We will release all the code when the paper is accepted.